CarHol/BDM4065ControlAPI/README.md

 getCurrentInput(): string       - Returns the current input as a string isTurnedOn(): bool              - Returns true if the monitor is not in sleep mode
 ```
+# Work in progress
+This API still has a few things to polish.
+Changing the inputs and power state works as intended.
+The volume setter and input getter still shows irregular behavior, though.
+Future updates will also address the Picture-in-picture functions.